dfarrel1/fix_matlab_vector_graphics/README.md

 **Example (for fix_matlab_eps.py)**

-Here is an example of what the EPS looks like before and after sven's script.
+Here is an example of what the EPS looks like before and after Sven's script.
 The EPS was created by

 ```